 4. In the SI, why do t-tests on model output which can be made arbitrarily precise by running a larger number of simulations?
 This SI is more akin to a power analysis than actually testing the predictions of the models.
 Unless I'm missing something here, the results speak against them because even without model-free goal learning the difference between the quantities of interest are close to "significance" at 0.1.

-I hadn’t really focused on it, but it is a little weird that we get a marginal effect without MFonMB.
-What is that all about?
-If we run the simulation to death, does it go away?
+We agree with the Reviewer’s first concern.
+We have removed the t-tests on model output, and instead report means and standard errors.
+In order to address the Reviewer’s concern about a marginally significant result in the absence of model-free goal learning, we reran the simulations with 2.5x more agents per simulation.
+The results, reported in our revised manuscript, more clearly validate our methodological approach.
+Our analysis detects a large effect in the presence of model-free goal learning, but no effect whatsoever in its absence.

 5. SI equation 4 is a bit confusing.
 I understand they want to unroll the tree, but what is "a"?
 In the equation it says it is the action set which leads to a goal state (so actions at the first stage, since goal states are at the second stage?), but above it says "from each stage 2 action a".

-Adam – can you find a way to make this notation more clear?
+Our revised manuscript presents clearer notation and exposition in this section of Supporting Information.